CosmWasm/sylvia-book/src/advanced/custom.md

 # Next step

-Phew.. that was a journey.
-We learned most of the `sylvia` features and should be ready to create our first contracts.
-In the last chapter, we will learn about some of the best practices that will make our code more readable and maintainable.
+We now know how to trigger chain-specific functionality.
+In the next chapter, we will expand a little on that by exploring support for generics.